-EXPERIENCED MEMPHIS CHILD SUPPORT ATTORNEYS
+EXPERIENCED TENNESSEE CHILD SUPPORT ATTORNEYS

 How is Child Support Calculated?

 Under the Tennessee Child Support Guidelines, the court totals the incomes of both parents and then determines the relative percentage of each parent’s gross income to that total.
-The court then adjusts each parents’ gross income to account for other children for whom each parent is also responsible, and arrives at a figure referred to as the basic child support obligation (BCSO).
+The court then adjusts each parent’s gross income to account for other children for whom each parent is also responsible, and arrives at a figure referred to as the basic child support obligation (BCSO).

 Next, the number of days the children spend with each parent is factored in to arrive at the adjusted basic child support obligation.
-Finally, expenses for health insurance and daycare are factored in to arrive at the adjusted support obligation.
+Finally, health insurance and daycare expenses are factored in to arrive at the adjusted support obligation.
 The adjusted support obligation becomes the presumptive amount of child support to be set by the court.